antoniog11/antoniog11.github.io/_projects/oae-bud.md

 # [Wireless Earbuds for low-cost hearing screening — MobiSys '23](https://dl.acm.org/doi/10.1145/3581791.3596856)

 Early hearing loss screening is very important for ensuring that newborns obtain access to health care and assistance for cognitive development.
-In the United States, virtually every newborn undergoes hearig loss screening soonafter childbirth.
-Unfortunately, the devices that performs this test cost upwards of thousands of dollars which them prohibitively expensive for low income communities.
-Despite their high cost, the mechanism of operation is quite simple — the test only involves playing tones into a person's ear through an earbud and analyzing the frequency content of the sounds that come back.
+In the United States, virtually every newborn undergoes hearing loss screening soonafter childbirth.
+Unfortunately, the devices that performs this test cost upwards of thousands of dollars which makes them prohibitively expensive for low income communities.
+Despite their high cost, their mechanism of operation is quite simple — the test only involves playing tones into a person's ear through an earbud and analyzing the frequency content of the sounds that come back.

 To overcome the high cost of traditional devices like this, we built a wireless earbud that could reliably perform this hearing loss screening using commercial off the shelf components for less than $50 dollars.